Post Covid-19 Life

 Wearing masks, isolated workspaces and remote working will be a norm when the lockdown eases up and corporates try to return to normalcy.

-Companies will have to strictly follow guidelines to ensure that employees are safe and business risks can be minimized, said the president of industry association Federation of Indian Chambers of Commerce and Industry (Ficci).
+Companies will have to strictly follow guidelines to ensure that employees are safe and business risks can be minimized, said the president of the industry association Federation of Indian Chambers of Commerce and Industry (Ficci).
 “Employees, too, have to be proactive and compliance issues should be followed strictly”.

 No casual attitude (in terms of social distancing) should be tolerated.